specktakel/hierarchical_nu/examples/simulate_and_fit.md

 fit.save("output/northern_tracks_test.h5")
 ```

 We can check the results of the fit against the known true values from the above simulation.
+The `SimInfo` class pulls the interesting information out of our saved simulation for this purpose.

 ```python
 from hierarchical_nu.simulation import SimInfo